dbierer/zfa-dec-2019/README.md

 * Q: Sometimes `Zend\Form\Element\Csrf` rejects form submissions for no apparent reason.
 Any ideas on this?

 ## HOMEWORK
+* For Mon 16 Dec 2019
+  * Lab: Zend Mail
+    * Add the email notification to `Market\Controller\PostController` when an onlinemarket posting is made
+  * Lab: Authentication
+  * Lab: Password Storage
 * For Fri 13 Dec 2019
   * Lab: Cache
   * Lab: Sessions